ffund/run-my-experiment-on-geni-blog/2017-04-23-de-anonymizing-tor-traffic-with-website-fingerprinting.md

 ### Creating Website Fingerprints

 Now we will be creating the fingerprints of each website by accessing the website's homepage that is stored on the webserver from the client node.
-First we must install __proxychains__, which we will be using with the wget function to use the Tor network to access the websites.
+First we must install __proxychains__, which we will be using with the wget function to use the Tor network to access the websites, on the client.
 ```
 sudo apt-get -y install proxychains
 ```